 Meltzer has helped make LifeBridge Health more than a place to receive top-notch health care.
 During his tenure as Sinai Hospital president, the Baltimore Business Journal

-Also under Meltzer, LifeBridge Health developed the Rubin Institute for Advanced Orthopedic
+Also under Meltzer, LifeBridge Health established the Rubin Institute for Advanced Orthopedics

-s, a world class orthopedic institute that boasts internationally renowned surgeons and state-of-the-art orthopedic operating rooms.
-Meltzer collaborated with physician leaders to cultivate the Sandra and Malcolm Berman Brain and Spine Institute
+, a world-class orthopedic institute that boasts internationally renowned surgeons and state-of-the-art orthopedic operating rooms.
+Meltzer also collaborated with physician leaders to cultivate the Sandra and Malcolm Berman Brain & Spine Institute

-and has achieved the American Heart Association/ American Stroke Association’s Sustained Gold Plus Recognition at both Sinai and
+and has achieved American Heart Association/American Stroke Association’s Sustained Gold Plus Recognition at both Sinai and Northwest

-Meltzer has made LifeBridge Health a beacon of the Baltimore community and beyond, and he remains engaged with the city and the state of Maryland.
-He is on the Greater Baltimore President’s Advisory Committee, the Baltimore City Workforce Investment Board and serves on the board of the Maryland Hospital Association where he chaired its Legislative and Regulatory Policy Committee from 2011-2013.
+Meltzer has made LifeBridge Health a beacon of the Baltimore community and beyond, and remains engaged with the city and the state of Maryland.
+He is on the Greater Baltimore Committee's President’s Advisory Committee, the Baltimore City Workforce Investment Board and the Maryland Hospital Association Board, where he chaired the Legislative and Regulatory Policy Committee from 2011-2013.
 He also makes time to sit on the President’s Advisory Council for the Notre Dame of Maryland University.
-The governor of Maryland has acknowledged Meltzer’s contributions by appointing him as the chairman of the state’s Workforce Investment Board Health Care Committee.
+The governor of Maryland acknowledged Meltzer’s contributions by appointing him chairman of the state’s Workforce Investment Board Health Care Committee.